-I’ve often been asked which Sonlight levels we use for high school and how I determine which levels to do and which to skip.
+I’ve often been asked which Sonlight levels we use for high school, how I determine which levels to do and which to skip.
 I’ve also been asked about some of the middle school levels (F, G, and H mainly) and whether or not they are high school-worthy.
 In other words, are they rigorous enough to assign high school credit on a transcript?

-Before I get into my methods for choosing Sonlight for high school, I want to offer two examples that demonstrate just how rich a Sonlight education is at any level and how a public high school course often pales in comparison.
+Before I get into my methods for choosing Sonlight for high school, I want to offer two examples that demonstrate just how rich a Sonlight education is at any level, and how a public high school course often pales in comparison.

 Sonlight First Grade Versus My High School Education

-I still remember the day when my oldest was just shy of 6 and using HBL B when a revelation flashed through my head, “I never learned any of this in high school.”
+I still remember the day when my oldest was just shy of 6 and using HBL B. A revelation flashed through my head, “I've never learned any of this in high school.”

 It’s true.
-Despite attending a highly rated school in a state with top education rankings, my history education in high school was lacking compared to Sonlight's program for ages 6-8!
+Despite attending a highly-rated school in a state with top education rankings, my history education in high school was lacking compared to Sonlight's program for ages 6-8!
 I was astounded that my child knew more about people and eras of history at age 6 than I did at 18.

 In HBL B, we covered regions like Ancient Sumeria, Akkadia, and Nubia.
 We talked about people like Hammurabi, King Narmer, and Sargon the Great.
 We talked about historical events such as the Hyksos invasion of Egypt, the city-state building of Mohenjo Daro, and the rise and fall of Babylonia.
 And we weren’t even halfway through first grade!
 It was then that I had my first inkling of how much history schools fail to teach.